 Argumentation theorists worry about the effects of adversariality and cooperation in argumentation and the role played by character traits such as open-mindedness or quick-wittedness.
 The list goes on.

 Argumentation, it turns out, is an activity that can be done in a morally right and a morally wrong way.
 Yet, while theorists from many different areas work on the problems of the ethics of argument, they do not always interact with each other.
 Much excellent work remains isolated.

 This speaker series sets out to change that.
 By bringing scholars who work on the ethics of argumentation together, it prepares the ground for the development of argumentation ethics as an integrated, interdisciplinary research project.

 Andrew Aberdein has researched the Ethics of Argument for more than a decade.
 He is Professor of Philosophy and Chair of Humanities at Florida Institute of Technology.
 He has published at least a dozen articles on the application of virtue theory to issues in argumentation

-Katharina Stevens has worked in the Ethics of Argument for five years.
-She is an Assistant Professor of Philosophy at the University of Lethbridge.
-She is developing a non-ideal role-ethics for argumentation and has published in virtues of argumentation and the role of adversariality in argument.
+Katharina Stevens has worked in the Ethics of Argument for seven years.
+She is an Associate Professor of Philosophy at the University of Lethbridge, where she holds a Board of Governors Research Chair on the Ethics of Argumentation.
+She is also a co-editor of the Argumentation journal Informal Logic.
+She is developing a non-ideal role-ethics for argumentation and a textbook on ethical arguing and has published in virtues of argumentation and the role of adversariality in argument.